CollegeCMS/CollegeManagementWebApp/README.md

-# College Management Web app
+# College Management Web project

 A multi theme, completely accessible, ready to use.